22 Sixth Form CV Examples & Templates for 2026

 This guide covers:

-• ↪ 22 real sixth form student CV examples that secured job offers in 2026
+- ↪ 22 real secondary school student CV examples that got job offers in 2026

-• ↪ What to include to demonstrate you’re the best fit, not just available
+- ↪ What to include to show you’re the best fit, not just available

-• ↪ How to format for clarity, not waffle
+- ↪ How to format for clarity, not filler

 Why this CV works

-• Start by getting your CV’s formatting right.
-Ensure the text in all the sections isn’t hard to read (think font size 11-12) and setting the margins at 2.5 cm on all sides should be at the top of your list.
+- Start by getting your CV’s formatting right.
+Ensure the text in all the sections isn’t squint-worthy (think font size 11-12) and setting the margins at one inch on all sides should be at the top of your list.

 Why this CV works

-• To make waves with our AI cover letter generator and let hiring managers know you’re the best fit for the role, you need an outstanding school leaver CV that highlights what you bring.
+- To make waves with our AI cover letter generator and let hiring managers know you’re the best fit for the role, you need a stellar secondary school graduate CV that shows what you bring.
 Including a tailored career objective statement could be the silver bullet that elevates your showpiece, making it irresistible.

 Why this CV works

-• Harness the power of a tailored career objective summarising your experience, skills, and enthusiasm.
-This statement must align with the potential employer’s needs, proving you understand the job requirements and have gone the extra mile to address any doubts about your capabilities.
+- Harness the power of a tailored career objective that summarises your experience, skills, and enthusiasm.
+This statement must align with the potential employer’s needs, demonstrating that you understand the job requirements and have gone the extra mile to address any doubts about your capabilities.

 Why this CV works

-• Schools won’t hand out funds freely—so clearly explain why you need a scholarship using the career objective.
-Make your pursuit of gaining knowledge to drive societal change a compelling argument that no school can ignore.
-Essentially, make them think, “We need this future reformer in our institution.”
+- Schools won’t hand out funds freely—so clearly explain why you need a scholarship using the career objective.
+Present your quest for gaining knowledge to drive societal changes as a compelling argument that no school can overlook.
+Essentially, make them think, “We need this future reformer in our school.”

 Why this CV works

-• In the education section of your CV for your secondary school diploma, include your diploma, the school’s name, and your start and end date.
+- In the education section of your secondary school diploma CV, include your diploma, the school’s name, and your start and end date.
 Add some useful software skills to the mix to secure your place in any undergraduate programme.

 Why this CV works

-• A strong career objective in your recent school leaver’s CV will be your ticket to success when applying for university.
+- A strong career objective in your recent secondary school graduate CV will be your ticket to success when applying for university.
 Start by clarifying which stream and degree you wish to pursue.
-Then, follow up with your goals and what you hope to achieve by completing the programme.
+Next, follow up with your goals and what you hope to achieve by completing the programme.

 Why this CV works

-• Having reliable skills is a key addition to any sixth form internship CV.
-Ideally, you want key industry-proof skills that can be applied in any internship, such as Google Sheets, Adobe Lightroom, and Todoist.
+- Having reliable skills is a key addition to any secondary school internship CV.
+Ideally, you want essential industry-proof skills that can be applied in any internship, such as Google Sheets, Adobe Lightroom, and Todoist.

 Why this CV works